 Also worth noting is the way AR is showing up elsewhere in life.
 The New York Times offered its first AR storytelling this year with the 2018 Winter Olympic Games.
 The NYT app gave users a chance to see some athletes as if they were in the same room, zooming in, walking around them.
 As TechCrunch put it, “This lets you get up close and personal with the Olympians, where you’re able to see things like how high Chen’s skates are off the ice when performing a jump, the offset of Celski’s skates, or how far open Alex Rigsby’s glove is when making a save.”

-If you’re curious about how AR can be part of your next business app, talk to us about making your idea an augmented reality.
+If you’re curious about how AR apps for android and iOS can be part of your next business app, talk to us about making your idea an augmented reality.